rlichiere/django-chess/README.md

 ### Urgent
 [gamelogic]
-* rook
+* finish casting :
+ * casting should be avoid when path is in check

 [ui]
-* surrender button (required to finish a game when checkmate)
 * information for all avoid move cases

 ### MidTerm